aws/aws-database-encryption-sdk-dynamodb/DynamoDbEncryptionMiddlewareInternal/README-ERATA.md

 such that the right type was being inputted/outputted by our conversions.
 For example, we should directly return AWS SDK clients instead of our wrapper around them.
 Similarly, when returning Keyring/CMM types we need to return/accept their interfaces.

+## Legacy Config missing from Smithy model

+The Legacy Config on the TableEncryptionConfig was manually added, and needs to be modeled in smithy and generated from there.